 Lydia Tran, PharmD, BCPS

 Lydia graduated from the University of Texas at Austin in 2011 with a Bachelor of Science, Neuroscience and went on to complete her PharmD from the University of Saint Joseph School of Pharmacy.
-Lydia is actively involved in giving didactic lectures for the Yale School of Medicine Physician Associate Program on cardiology and nephrology topics, and is the Advisor for the Pharmacy Residency Alumni Committee at YNHH.
-Furthermore, she recently received the Cardinal Health RX Champion Award for her integral role in the development of the state of Connecticut Naloxone Training and Certification Program.
-She also serves as an elected board member of the Connecticut Pharmacists Association.
+In 2017, Lydia completed her PGY-1 Pharmacy Residency at Yale New Haven Hospital (YNHH) and joined the YNHH HVC pharmacy team as a Multispecialty Clinical Pharmacist, predominately in the Heart and Vascular ICU and surgery service lines.
+She was promoted to Cardiovascular Clinical Pharmacist II in 2018 and was a mentor and clinical preceptor to PGY1 and PGY2 pharmacy residents and students in General Cardiology.
+She has been involved in multiple clinical, cost containment, and quality improvement projects.
+Lydia is currently the Senior Clinical Pharmacy Specialist for the Heart and Vascular Services at YNHH.
+She also is a board certified pharmacotherapy pharmacy specialist (BCPS), an Adjunct Assistant Professor at the University of Connecticut School of Pharmacy, and is actively involved in giving didactic lectures for the Yale School of Medicine Physician Associate Program on cardiology and nephrology topics.
+Lydia serves on several professional pharmacy and cardiology organizations and is an active member of the American College of Clinical Pharmacy in Cardiology Practice and Research Networks and the American College of Cardiology in the Cardiovascular Team Pharmacists Education Committee.
+Lydia received Cardinal Health RX Champion Award for her integral role in the development of the State of Connecticut Naloxone Training and Certification Program in 2018 and the Exceptional Service and Leadership Award in 2016.
 Her areas of interest include cardiology, anticoagulation, transitions of care, educating and training the next generation of health care professionals.

 Peter Tyczkowski, RPh, MBA